mortendahl/mortendahl.github.io/_posts/2017-04-17-private-deep-learning-with-mpc.md

     return sum(shares) % Q
 ```

-However, if the shares are the result of one or more of the secure computations given in the subsections below, then for privacy reasons we must perform a resharing before reconstructing.
+However, if the shares are the result of one or more of the secure computations given in the subsections below, then for privacy reasons we perform a resharing before reconstructing.

 ```python
 def reshare(xs):